MAKE YOUR FREE Section 8 Notice

 It is illegal to evict a tenant without following the formal legal process.
 This generally starts with a landlord serving their tenant an eviction notice informing them of their intention to repossess the property.

+Since 1 May 2026, the section 8 eviction process is the only way to evict a tenant on an APT.
 You should use a Section 8 Notice to start the eviction process if you want to regain possession of a property because one of the section 8 grounds for possession applies.
-Unlike a ‘no fault’ eviction notice, it can often be used during the fixed-term and/or first 4 months of a tenancy.
-This Section 8 Notice template can be used when tenants are or have been in rent arrears or if they’ve damaged the property.
+This Section 8 Notice template can be used for all 37 grounds for possession, including rent arrears, anti-social behaviour, or if you want to sell the property.

 -